 Once everything is folded in, place the mixture in a chilled loaf pan to freeze overnight.

 Personally, you can eat this straight out of the tin!
 It's seriously that delicious!
 However, you may want to get more creative with it.
 There are tons of options for adding mixins or creating layered desserts with this recipe.

-Some ideas for mixins are; oreos, fruit, sauces, nuts...I could go on and on.
-A great post by delish.com has some great ideas on how to create some delicious and creative ice cream flavors with a basic no churn vanilla ice cream.
+Some ideas for mixins are; Oreos, fresh fruit, easy-plum-jam-recipe-without-pectin sauces, and nuts...I could go on and on.
+A great post by delish.com has some great ideas on creating some delicious and creative ice cream flavors with a basic no-churn vanilla ice cream.

 If you decide to add in something, freeze your ice cream for a few hours till it's semi frozen.
 Then remove, mix in whatever you've chosen to flavor your ice cream with, wrap tightly with plastic wrap and place in the freezer again.

 I personally prefer to keep mine as is and use it to create layered desserts.
 This allows me the freedom to cater to assorted taste buds within a larger group, or to my sudden cravings for a particular flavor of ice cream.
 But feel free to let your personal preferences dictate what to do with your batch of homemade ice cream!